kimwalisch/primesieve/BUILD.md

 ## Microsoft Visual C++

-First install [Visual Studio](https://visualstudio.microsoft.com/downloads/) and [CMake](https://cmake.org/download/) on your Windows PC.
+First install [Visual Studio](https://visualstudio.microsoft.com/downloads/) (includes CMake) on your Windows PC.
 Then go to the start menu, select Visual Studio and open a **x64 Command Prompt**.
 Now cd into the primesieve directory and run the commands below:

 ```bash
 # Use 'cmake -G' to find your Visual Studio version